pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

   `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMIsCursorOverAvionics>`__ :index:`XPLMIsCursorOverAvionics`

-.. py:function:: hasAvionicsKeyboardFocus(avionicsID)
+.. py:function:: hasAvionicsKeyboardFocus(avionicsID) -> int

-  Does avionics device *currently* have keyboard focus.

   :param XPLMAvionicsID avionicsID: as from :py:func:`createAvionicsEx`,  :py:func:`getAvionicsHandle`, or :py:func:`registerAvionicsCallbacksEx`
   :return int: 1 if device has keyboard focus

+  Does avionics device *currently* have keyboard focus.

   Keyboard focus may be associated with a device, a window, or to X-Plane as a whole.
 This checks to see if the current device has focus.
 All Custom devices *may* have keyboard focus.